Happiness

 As a result, we can see that those who find happiness in truth may be the most misguided people, and those who are made unhappy by the truth may well be on to something new... whether it is true or not, we know that at least they have not merely sought happiness when they've sought the truth!
 Of the mystics and religious figures in history, those who endure torment in their lives as a result of their beliefs (not as a result of the social rejection of their views, that is a different matter) are more trustworthy.

 So, of the nihilists: those who find that life is meaningless, nothing is permanent, of the Buddhists who find that happiness gets in the way of truth and of the scientist who holds that no theory is sacred or ultimately unquestionable... these are the truer doctrines.
-Nietzsche's Twilight of the Idols is an eloquent destruction of many cultural truths which leaves the author in a state of panic: For what, after all has fallen, should I believe in?
+Nietzsche's "Twilight of the Idols" by Friedrich Nietzsche (1888)8 is an eloquent destruction of many cultural truths which leaves the author in a state of panic: For what, after all has fallen, should I believe in?
 Satan represents the instinct that drives the truth-searcher to continually find faults in perceived truths.
 Satan here, is fulfilling his traditional Christian role as an accuser... person by person, Satan can summon the most potent doubts and cast down fallacy through nihilism and scepticism.

-"Satan represents Doubt.
-God did not want Adam and Eve to eat of the Tree of Good and Evil.
+Satan represents Doubt.
+God did not want Adam and Eve to eat of the Tree of Knowledge of Good and Evil.
 Allah did not want his creation to doubt his word.
 In both theologies, it was Satan, the most intelligent created being, who stood up against this enforced ignorance.
 Satan tells mankind: Search for knowledge, even in taboo places.
 Shaitan told the Djinn: Let us test God's word, let us not mindlessly believe all that God says.
 Although these myths are irrelevant to the modern world, the role of Satan is very much relevant to our lives and our search for knowledge.
-Enlightenment is the ability to look past stated truth and dogma, and Lucifer is the Crown Prince of Satan that represents our search for enlightenment."
+Enlightenment is the ability to look past stated truth and dogma, and Lucifer is the Crown Prince of Satan that represents our search for enlightenment.

-And who, after such dangerous truths are revealed: the truths that destroy people's internal phantasies, is left happy?
+And who, after such dangerous truths are revealed: the truths that destroy people's internal fantasies, is left happy?
 In this search for truth, only those who are naturally happy and have points of life remain happy... those who rely on "absolute truth" and "dogma" for truth are made unhappy as new truth is revealed... those who revel in ignorance are threatened by truth, those who reject doubt as the ultimate truth value: they are living dangerously.

 Those points of life, the things that make us happy, from hobbies to intellectual and physical pursuits are Satan's secret pacts with us.
-The simple, materialistic or internal mystical peak experiences which we enjoy, these are the point of life.
+The simple, materialistic or internal mystical peak experiences which we enjoy, these are the points of life.
 Only through the ability to doubt all truth is this happiness through simplicity made possible.
 This is the power of the Devil, and it is far from a bane: It is a blessing that allows our search for truth to continue unhindered by ignorance.
 Stupidity is failure to doubt, to therefore be made unhappy by truth, and failure to enjoy life.
 The search for happiness, and the search for truth, are both facilitated by an internal muse called Satan, whose Infernal teachings cleanse our minds from attachment to false happiness-saviours.

 Let us now answer the questions asked in the first paragraph...